craigafrench/talks/index.md

 subtitle: Recent and Upcoming Talks
 ---

-* May 2020 - Austerity and Illusion - New Issues in Relationalism, University of Wisconsin-Madison
+* May 2021 - Austerity and Illusion - New Issues in Relationalism, University of Wisconsin-Madison

+* April 2021 - Naive Realism and Ways of Perceiving - Online Colloquia in Philosophy of Perception, Yale-NUS College

-* December 2019 - Is Naive Realism an Anti-Representational Theory of Experience? - University of Nottingham
+* December 2019 - Naive Realism and Fundamental Kinds - University of Nottingham

 * November 2019 - Austerity and Illusion - University of Stirling